rohan2jos/Python-api/readme.md

 		The GET endpoint for /store returns a list of stores in the in-memory Dictionary 'stores'
 			- We return a jsonified version of the dictionary, since the Python 'stores' in the code is a list of dictionaries

+A screenshot of the GET endpoint for /store returning the list of stores is shown below:

 ![first_api_get](https://user-images.githubusercontent.com/12286807/31319878-b5ea9c8e-ac30-11e7-849a-73cd7045e920.jpg)